agraf/kiwi-tutorial/README.md

     Preinstall: jing

 Now select "Create package" from the Overview tab and call it "moon_buggy_image".
 Save changes.
-Add all files from the local image repository, but replace the list of repositories with a simple
+Add config.kiwi, config.sh and cloud-cfg-swapfile.tgz from your local image source directory, but replace the list of repositories in config.kiwi with a simple

     <repository type="rpm-md">
         <source path="obsrepositories:/"/>